 We've been waiting since January 2013 for Apple to update its Apple TV, some would say 2012 (which is when it last had a significant update), so it's no surprise that there are so many rumours surrounding the new version of the Apple's set-top box.
 We've got release date rumours and speculation about new features that the device needs if it is to compete with the alternatives to Apple TV, especially here in the UK.
 We'll update this story as more Apple TV information becomes available, so be sure to check back from time to time.

-Latest: iOS 9 interface developed for Apple TV
+Latest: Modified version of iOS 9 interface developed for Apple TV

-This time round the Apple TV software will be more like iOS than the custom Apple TV interface the device runs currently.
+It's widely rumoured that the Apple TV will get a revamped interface when it's updated this autumn: one that's more like the iOS platform that runs on iPhone and iPad than the custom Apple TV interface the device runs currently.

 Read next: How to update your iPhone or iPad to iOS 9